vedala/kalyanv_blog/_drafts/2019-10-30-basic-regular-expression-use-in-python.md

 ---
 ---

-Once in a while, I find the need to use regular expressions in Python programs.
+Every once in a while, I find the need to use regular expressions in Python programs.
 Most of the time, my needs are simple, such as: check if a string contains a word, where the word may have first letter capitalized.